Picovoice/cheetah/README.md

 #### Realtime Demo

-This demo records the input audio from microphone and transcribes speech in real-time.
-Note that you need to have a working microphone.
-Running the command file from root of the repository the demo can be built using `gcc` as below.
+This demo records the input audio from a microphone and transcribes to speech in real-time.
+Running the command file from root of the repository, the demo can be built using `gcc`:

 ```bash
 gcc -I include/ -O3 demo/c/cheetah_demo_realtime.c -ldl -lasound -o cheetah_demo_realtime